 You’ll also need:

-• Containers for your plants.
+- Containers for your plants.
 Your imagination is the limiting factor here.
 The only requirements for a suitable plant container are to hold soil, drain well, and contain no toxic or hazardous materials.
-Coffee cans, plastic buckets, galvanized tubs, all with drainage holes punched into the bottom and sides; clay pots of any size or shape; burlap bags; wooden crates; polypropylene shopping bags; sandbags; window boxes; cut-away soda bottles; a length of PVC pipe with planting holes cut out; pieces of roof gutter with holes drilled in the bottom.
+Try: coffee cans, plastic buckets, galvanized tubs, all with drainage holes punched into the bottom and sides; clay pots of any size or shape; burlap bags; wooden crates; polypropylene shopping bags; sandbags; window boxes; cutaway soda bottles; a length of PVC pipe with planting holes cut out; pieces of roof gutter with holes drilled in the bottom.

-• Some form of liquid fertilizer.
+- Some form of liquid fertilizer.
 You can find many complete liquid fertilizers at garden centers.
 I use a commercial product containing fish emulsion and seaweed extract.
-(It’s very smelly, but the smell dissipates within a few hours.)
+(It’s very smelly, but the odor dissipates within a few hours.)
 Use any fertilizer according to package directions.

 Growing Salads and Soup Greens

-• Celery from a stump: Just cut the bottom 2 inches from a bunch of celery (refrigerate the stalks for later use) and “plant” it, root side down, in a saucer of water or an inch or two or pot of moist sand or potting soil.
+- Celery from a stump: Just cut the bottom 2 inches from a bunch of celery (refrigerate the stalks for later use) and “plant” it, root side down, in a saucer of water or in a pot containing an inch or two of moist sand or potting soil.
 Leaves, then tender stalks, will slowly emerge from the center.
 When the stump is well rooted, transplant it into a larger pot.
 You can harvest tender stems and leaves for soups and salads for many months.

 Try it yourself, and let us know how it goes!